 Clematis Is Versatile, Easy To Grow And Beautiful

-Here is everything you need to know about this special plant; Clematis is the queen of the flowering vines.
+Here is everything you need to know about growing Clematis; Clematis is the queen of the flowering vines.
 Experienced gardeners know this.
 Even if you are new to gardening, Clematis is one plant you should consider for a sunny border, a trellis, or even your mailbox.

 Clematis blooms are available in many shades of purple, white, pinks and reds and come in a variety of forms.
 Most varieties bloom from spring to summer, with the aptly named Autumn Blooming Clematis, extending the season well into the fall.